-I am currently pursuing a PhD in population health (October 2015 – present), funded by the Perros Trust, at the Bristol Medical School, University of Bristol, UK.
-My project investigates whether commonly prescribed drugs can be repurposed for the treatment of Alzheimer’s and other neurodegenerative diseases, using data from the Clinical Practice Research Datalink (CPRD).
-In 2017, I took a six-month secondment to work at GlaxoSmithKline (GSK), funded by the Elizabeth Blackwell Institute Proximity to Discovery Award.
-During my time at GSK, I investigated the use of genetic evidence in target validation.
+I am a senior research associate at the University of Bristol Medical Research Council Integrative Epidemiology Unit, UK.
+In this role, I explore risk factors and potential intervention targets for chronic kidney disease progression.
+I completed my PhD, titled ‘New uses for old drugs: Investigating whether antihypertensives can be repurposed for the prevention of dementia’, at the University of Bristol, UK.
+During my PhD, I took a six-month secondment to work at GlaxoSmithKline plc to investigate the use of genetic evidence in target validation.
 Prior to my PhD, I completed an MMath degree in Mathematics at the University of Leicester, UK with a year abroad at the University at Buffalo, USA.
 My research interests include pharmacoepidemiology and instrumental variable analysis.